JudetheGemini/JudetheGemini/README.md

 # Hi, I'm Jude Okorie! 👋

 Welcome to my GitHub profile!
-I'm a passionate **Software & Cloud Native Engineer** with a strong background in software engineering, networking, and DevOps practices.
+I'm a passionate **Software & Cloud Engineer** with a strong background in software engineering, networking, and DevOps practices.
 My journey in tech has been driven by a love for building efficient, scalable, and reliable systems.
 Here's a bit about me and what I do:

 ## 🚀 About Me